Trump, other 2024 hopefuls seek NRA's blessing amid spate of shootings

 Trump, whom the NRA enthusiastically backed in 2016 before he was even officially declared the Republican presidential candidate, will address gun aficionados in person on Friday.

 His former vice president, Mike Pence, seen as another presidential hopeful, will also speak on Friday.
-DeSantis, and other White House hopefuls, Nikki Haley and Senator Tim Scott, will do so by video message.
+DeSantis, and other White House hopefuls, former U.N. ambassador and South Carolina Governor Nikki Haley and U.S. Senator Tim Scott, will do so by video message.

 The parade of top-tier politicians shows that the NRA event remains a rite of passage for Republican hopefuls, despite the group itself being riven by corruption accusations, legal problems and media reports of dwindling membership.